-- Social Security: If the decedent was receiving Social Security, contact (a) the Social Security Administration to inform them of the decedent's death; (b) the bank where the social security check is being deposited directly into to inform them of the decedent's death.
+- 29. Social Security: If the decedent was receiving Social Security, contact (a) the Social Security Administration to inform them of the decedent's death; (b) the bank where the social security check is being deposited directly into to inform them of the decedent's death.
 The Social Security checks are issued at the first of the month and they are in payment for the previous month.
 The decedent must have lived the entire month to be entitled to the Social Security check.
 For example, if the decedent died August 15, and the Social Security check was automatically deposited on September 3, the decedent is not entitled to the September 3 check or any checks thereafter.
 You must contact the bank and request that they return the check to Social Security.
 Often the bank does this automatically as a service to customers.
-If the check is not returned, the Social Security Administration will take steps to collect the check(s). - 26.
+If the check is not returned, the Social Security Administration will take steps to collect the check(s).
+30. Make a claim for Social Security death benefit if (a) decedent has enough hours. - \\\\\ 30.
 Make a claim for Social Security death benefit if (a) decedent has enough hours worked during his or her lifetime; and is (b) survived by a spouse or dependent child.
-For additional information contact Social Security at 800-772-1213. - 27.
+For additional information contact Social Security at 800-772-1213. - \\\\ 31.
 Determine if any claims for life insurance or veteran death benefits.

 This is a short list of initial tasks for a person who accepts the duties as Successor Trustee.
 It is not a complete list of tasks.
 The trustee will only be able to determine all tasks after carefully reviewing all trust instructions with a Miami trust attorney.
-Attorneys at Rarick & Beskin have helped many family members navigate these tasks as the Trustee or Co-Trustee.
-We are available to help you.
+Attorneys at Rarick & Bowden Gold, P.A. have helped many family members navigate these tasks as the Trustee, Co-Trustee or Personal Representative of the Estate.
+We are ready to help you.
 Contact us at (305) 556-5209 or email to info@raricklaw.com.